ballab1/container_build_framework/docs/Installation.md

 If a folder contains any files, they are processed, otherwise it is skipped.
 Similarly, if a folder does not exist in the `action_folders' directory, it is skipped.
 As the framework processes each action folder, it ignores hidden files, it ignores subfolders and then processes the remaining files and symbolic links in alphabetically sorted order.
 For this reason, a convention is adopted, whereby each filename starts with two numbers.
+The framework invokes each action script in its own bash shell to prevent undesired clashes between scripts.
+All of the framework bash library scripts are available to actions

 ### Custom Folders
 These folders may contain any content which is copied to the coresponding folder in the root forlder of the container being built.
+Custom folders are not mandatory.
+The following custom folders are supported: bin etc home lib lib64 media mnt opt root sbin usr var www

 **************